hyperledger/fabric/docs/source/developapps/analysis.md

 This final **redeem** transaction has ended the commercial paper's lifecycle -- it can be considered closed.
-It is often mandatory to keep a record of redeemed commercial papers, and the `redeemed` value allows us to quickly identify these.
+It is often mandatory to keep a record of redeemed commercial papers, and the `redeemed` state allows us to quickly identify these.

 ## Transactions